by Meghan Fitzgerald

 And, there is great research to show us that even kids under 2 feel happiness when they give to others.

 In today’s world, I know many of us could use a greater sense of inner happiness and peace.
 So, cheers to finding ways to pay it forward with our young ones!
-Here are a few of our easy favorite random acts of kindness:
+Here are a few of our easy favorite random acts of kindness, you can try any time of year.

 DIY activities, tips, and weekly resources right in your inbox.